WeblateOrg/weblate/docs/admin/optionals.rst

 :file:`legal/documents/summary.html`
    Short overview of the terms of service and privacy policy

+On changing the terms of service documents, please adjust :setting:`LEGAL_TOS_DATE` so that users are forced to agree with the updated documents.

 .. note::

     Legal documents for the Hosted Weblate service are available in this Git repository